Floydlang/floyd/docs/floyd_speak.md

 ![Floyd Logo](floyd_speak_logo.png)

-# FLOYD SCRIPT REFERENCE
+# FLOYD SPEAK REFERENCE

-Floyd Script is a fast and modern C-like program language that makes writing correct programs simpler and faster than any other programming language.
+Floyd Speak is a fast and modern C-like program language that makes writing correct programs simpler and faster than any other programming language.

 It's focus is composability, minimalism and robust programming techniques, like pure functions and immutability.